MicrosoftDocs/azure-docs/articles/virtual-network/what-is-ip-address-168-63-129-16.md

 IP address 168.63.129.16 is a virtual public IP address that is used to facilitate a communication channel to Azure platform resources.
 Customers can define any address space for their private virtual network in Azure.
 Therefore, the Azure platform resources must be presented as a unique public IP address.
 This virtual public IP address facilitates the following things:

-- Enables the VM Agent to communicate with the Azure platform to signal that it is in a “Ready” state.
+- Enables the VM Agent to communicate with the Azure platform to signal that it is in a "Ready" state.
 - Enables communication with the DNS virtual server to provide filtered name resolution to the resources (such as VM) that do not have a custom DNS server.
 This filtering makes sure that customers can resolve only the hostnames of their resources.
 - Enables health probes from the load balancer to determine the health state of VMs in a load-balanced set.
 - Enables Guest Agent heartbeat messages for the PaaS role.